GULibrarySandbox/intro-text-mining-analysis-2022/content/7-analyse.md

 - [Programming Historian](https://programminghistorian.org/en/lessons/)  novice-friendly, peer-reviewed tutorials to help humanists learn a wide range of digital tools, techniques, and workflows.
 These include lesons in R and Python.
 - [GLAM Workbench tutorials](https://glam-workbench.net/getting-started/) learn how to use the GLAM Workbench, [Jupyter Notebook](https://jupyter.org/) and Python to extract and analyse data from Australia's galleries libraries, archives and museums.
 - [Top 5 Unknown Sentiment Analysis Projects On Github To Help You Through Your NLP Projects](https://medium.com/analytics-vidhya/top-5-unknown-sentiment-analysis-projects-on-github-to-help-you-through-your-nlp-projects-8d8f195e80fc)
-- [Language Technology and Data Analysis Laboratory (LADAL) Tutorials](https://ladal.edu.au/tutorials.html) provides online text analysis tutorials in R.
+- [Language Technology and Data Analysis Laboratory (LADAL) Tutorials](https://ladal.edu.au/tutorials.html) provides online text analysis tutorials in R.{% endcapture %}{% include card.html header="Coding for text mining and analysis" text=text %}

 {% capture text %}
 Note: Refer to software used for your research in methods notes.
 Attribute software developers by citation e.g.